GT4SD/molecular-design/README.md

 ```
 where `best_F1.pt` is the weights of the best toxsmi model.

+To change the threshold, number of iterations, etc,. see `config/moler_conf.json`.
 Read the MoLeR paper for more details: [link](https://arxiv.org/abs/2103.03864)

 ### Generate more diverse molecules with [Regression Transformer](https://www.nature.com/articles/s42256-023-00639-z)